Donating Time and Travel

 Q: What advice can we give to our volunteers who want to deduct their time or travel expense when volunteering at church?

-A: In 2018, volunteers donated 8 billion hours serving in civic, religious or school organizations.
+A: Volunteers donate about 8 billion hours each year serving in civic, religious or school organizations.
 Many times, these volunteers provided their own transportation and incurred other unreimbursed expenses to perform this service.

 While some churches reimburse employees for business-related expenses, volunteers do not often receive reimbursement for out-of-pocket expenses, and most do not expect or want to get reimbursed.
 However, the IRS does allow taxpayers to deduct some charity-related expenses, which can lower their taxes.